maxxcs/iclovis/README.md

 ## Bugs

 There are no discovered bugs yet.
+But yes, it has several bugs.